 Bring needle out at B, (top of the eye).
 Wrap thread around needle approx 4 times.
 Reinsert needle at A, I find it useful to press my finger on the wrapped thread round the needle to hold it in place, pull thread through all the wraps and through to the back.
 I think this may be my own version of a bullion stitch!
 It works for me, but there are plenty of examples on the web if you need more info.

-Sew Sun together.
-This is the final step, in this example I'm using blanket stitch, running stitch would give just as good a result.
+This is the final step, in this example I’m using blanket stitch, you could also use running stitch.

 Add the 2 yellow felt pieces to your wadding sandwich.
 The layers should be from the bottom up: blank yellow felt sun shape, sun shape wadding, circle of wadding, sun shape wadding, yellow felt sun with embroidered face.